Inspired by: Fresh seafood from fishmonger.

 Cook on medium heat for 15 minutes.
 Turn the pan around every 5 minutes to make sure you even up any hot spots in the pan.

-Cut open the aluminium foil.
+Cut open the aluminum foil.
 Keep the heat on medium or move to high if you see too much liquid in the pan.
 Add the garlic and herbs.
 Stir to combine all the ingredients turn off the heat and your pasta is ready.

 Serving suggestions: Light red wine.